-Metropolitan Police sets out position on No 10 party probe
+Police to consider investigation if No 10 party probe points to criminal offences

 - Published

-The Metropolitan Police have set out its position on whether to investigate the No 10 party from the first lockdown, attended by Boris Johnson.
+The Met Police will wait for the result of the civil service probe looking into the No 10 party in May 2020, attended by Boris Johnson, before deciding whether to investigate.

-The force said they rarely investigated breaches of Covid law when they were reported long after the event.

-But they said they would give it "further consideration" if a civil servant's inquiry into parties unearthed potential criminal offences.
+They said they would give it "further consideration" if civil servant Sue Gray's inquiry into parties unearthed potential criminal offences.

 The PM is facing fury from his own party over the drinks on 20 May 2020.